 Is the address, title address, and number of the company that bought the report.

 that the company selling the report didn't decide to hire the employee and is not able to provide the reasons for the hiring decision and

-They have the right to challenge the accuracy or exactness of the report and to obtain an additional report at no cost from the company who provided the report for up 30 days.
+They have the right to challenge the report's accuracy or exactness and obtain an additional report at no cost from the company that provided the report for up to 30 days.

-Do you require of speedy, precise and compliant Texas background screenings?
+Do you require speedy, precise, and compliant Texas background screenings?
 We can help!

-As a leading provider of background checks that meet the requirements with Texas and a range of other states, we provide quick reliable, accurate, and secure background check services you can be confident in.
+As a leading provider of background checks that meet the requirements of Texas and a range of other states, we provide quick, reliable, accurate, and secure background check services you can be confident in.